Care After Death: Registered Nurse Verification of Expected Adult Death guidance

 This guidance may be used to inform training for other registered healthcare professionals who are regulated by a professional body who, under statutory regulation, are recognised by the Professional Standards Authority.

-Competency assessment
+Competency Assessment

-Legislation has changed, September 2024; a medical practitioner is no longer required to have seen the deceased within 28 days.
+Legislation has changed, September 2024.
+A medical practitioner is no longer required to have seen the deceased within 28 days.

-4 April 2024
+2 April 2024

 6.0

-References to COVID all removed.
 Role of the Medical Examiner added in (applicable from April 2024).
-Paragraph on Non Invasive Ventilation added in.

 18 April 2023